A Photorealistic Dataset and Vision-Based Algorithm for Anomaly Detection During Proximity Operations in Lunar Orbit: Experiments

 \subsection{Experimental Setup}

 We modified the Intel Anomalib library \cite{akcay_anomalib_2022} to load, train, and evaluate learning-based algorithms on the ALLO dataset.
-We selected eight representative learning-based methods from the library, chosen to cover both reconstruction- and representation-based approaches and for their established performance on the MVTec industrial benchmark.
+We selected nine representative learning-based methods from the library, chosen to cover both reconstruction- and representation-based approaches and for their established performance on the MVTec industrial benchmark.

 Normalizing flow-based methods, FastFlow \cite{yu_fastflow_2021} and UFlow \cite{tailanianUFlowUShapedNormalizing2024a}, learn the probability distribution of normal image features and detect anomalies as samples with low likelihood.
-Student–teacher methods, including STFPM \cite{wang_student-teacher_2021} and Reverse Distillation \cite{deng_anomaly_2022}, train a smaller student network to mimic the feature representations of a pre-trained teacher, flagging deviations as anomalies.
-Self-supervised and reconstruction-based methods, such as DRAEM \cite{zavrtanik_draem_2021}, DSR \cite{zavrtanik_dsr_2022}, and SuperSimpleNet \cite{rolih2025supersimplenet}, reconstruct normal images or leverage synthetic anomalies to train models to discriminate between normal and abnormal data.
+Student–teacher methods, including STFPM \cite{wang_student-teacher_2021}, Reverse Distillation \cite{deng_anomaly_2022} and UniNet \cite{uninit_wei} train a smaller student network to mimic the feature representations of a pre-trained teacher, flagging deviations as anomalies.
+UniNet introduces domain-aware feature selection, contrastive and margin losses, and a bottleneck with a weighted decision mechanism to support one model across multiple object categories without per-category training.
+Self-supervised and reconstruction-based methods, such as DSR \cite{zavrtanik_dsr_2022}, SuperSimpleNet \cite{rolih2025supersimplenet}, and Dinomaly \cite{Guo_2025_CVPR}, reconstruct normal images.
+Some approaches leverage synthetic anomalies for supervision, whereas Dinomaly uses a minimalist pure‑Transformer reconstructor.
 Finally, CFA \cite{lee_cfa_2022} is a feature-adaptation method that maps normal features to a shared hypersphere, detecting anomalies as features that fail to map correctly.
-Representation-based methods generally use fixed encoders pre-trained on ImageNet \cite{krizhevskyImageNetClassificationDeep2012}, while training remaining layers from scratch on the target dataset.
+Representation-based methods generally use fixed encoders pre-trained on ImageNet \cite{krizhevskyImageNetClassificationDeep2012} and train remaining layers from scratch on the target dataset.

-The proposed MRAD and the statistical detectors RXD and PAD were also evaluated on the ALLO test set with additional rendered reference images.
+The proposed MRAD algorithm and the statistical detectors RXD and PAD were also evaluated on the ALLO test set with additional rendered reference images.
 RXD operates solely on the query image, while PAD and MRAD use both query and reference images; their anomaly scores were thresholded to produce output binary anomaly maps.

-Ablation studies were also performed on MRAD to evaluate the effect of grid size and region-growing tolerance on detection performance.
-Grid size and tolerance were varied above and below their optimized values to assess robustness.
+Ablation studies evaluated the impact of grid size, region-growing tolerance, kernel size, and the standard deviation used for noise removal on MRAD's detection performance.
+Parameters were varied around their empirically optimized values to assess robustness.